-FRANKLIN, N.C. – The Nantahala Health Foundation (NHF), a newly formed, public 501(c)(3) organization, is pleased to announce its board of directors, as well as the launch of its website.
+Nantahala Health Foundation, a newly formed public 501(c)(3) organization, is pleased to announce its board of directors, as well as the launch of its website.

-At least one board member from each of the six counties and the Qualla Boundary was asked to serve on the NHF Board of Directors based on a number of specific criteria: his or her expertise in one or more of the social determinants of health, strong ties to the community he or she represents, willingness to commit the time required to invest in NHF well, and his or her desire to improve the health and well-being of all people in the westernmost counties of North Carolina and the Qualla Boundary.
+At least one resident from each of the six counties and the Qualla Boundary was asked to serve on the NHF Board of Directors based on a number of specific criteria: his or her expertise in one or more of the social determinants of health; strong ties to the community; willingness to commit the time required to invest in NHF; and his or her desire to improve the health and well-being of all people in the westernmost counties of North Carolina and the Qualla Boundary.

 NHF Board Chair Jane Kimsey commented on the naming of the new board members, “I’m so grateful for the incredible experience and dedication these board members bring to our newly-formed organization.
 Their investment in improving the lives of those in our community is inspiring and will make an impact on generations to come.”

 Selected based on the above criteria, the NHF Board of Directors is currently made up of the following members:

 - David Garrett, Vice Chair (Regional Representative/Jackson County)

 - Sonya Wachacha, Secretary (Qualla Boundary)

 - Angie Knight (Graham County)

 The current board of directors may select up to six additional members, according to the NHF Bylaws, who bring additional areas of expertise to the board and can help to better address the priorities they will be identifying in their strategic planning process over the coming months.